 New application forms have now been introduced.
 Details of the referee(s) have to be entered by the applicant and the referees are no longer required to sign the application form or the back of a photograph.

-From 14 July 2014, if a person receives a suspended sentence of three months or more then they will not be able to purchase or possess a firearm or ammunition for a period of five years from the second day after sentence.
-This timescale has been set so that a person who is in possession of a firearm or ammunition is not in immediate breach of the law when the sentence is passed and has an opportunity to make arrangements to transfer or dispose of their firearm or ammunition.
+Since 14 July 2014, the Anti-social Behavior Crime & Policing Act 2014 amended section 21 of the Firearms act to include any person who receives a suspended sentence of three months or more will not be able to purchase or possess a firearm or ammunition for a period of five years from the second day after sentence.
+This timescale has been set so that a person who is in possession of a firearm or ammunition is not in immediate breach of the law when the sentence is passed and has an opportunity to make arrangements to transfer or dispose of their firearm or ammunition

 The Home Office circular covering this change can be found at https://www.gov.uk/government/collections/home-office-circulars-2014.